PXL-Digital-Application-Samples/compose-three-tier-app/README.md

 **Requirements:**

-- **Base Image:** Use version 8.0 of the official MySQL image.
+- **Base Image:** Use version **8.0** of the official MySQL image.
-- **Authentication:** You must configure the environment variables to set the root password to `mysql123`.
+- **Authentication:** Configure the environment variables to set the root password to `mysql123` and create a database named `school`.
-- **Initialization:** Configure the container to automatically create a database named `school` upon startup.
+- **Legacy Compatibility:** Since our Backend uses an older Node.js version, you must configure the MySQL server to use the native password authentication plugin.
-- **Networking:** The database listens on the standard MySQL port.
+  - *Hint:* Override the default command with: `mysqld --default-authentication-plugin=mysql_native_password`
-- **Persistence:** Ensure the database files are stored in a volume so data is not lost if the container restarts.
+- **Persistence:** Ensure the database data is stored in a volume at `/var/lib/mysql`.

 ### Task B: The Backend (Node.js)